Borer can weaken timber. Long term, it can threaten the structure of parts of your home.

 If you think you have a termite infestation call the Exotic Pest and Disease Hotline on 0800 80 99 66.

-There are two types of mouse (house and field) and three types of rat in New Zealand:
+There is one type of mouse (the house mouse) and three types of rat in New Zealand:

 Mice can chew through wiring causing an electrocution hazard.
 They are also fond of chewing through food packaging.
 Rats are unsanitary and if someone complains you could get a visit from the environmental health officer.